Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authenticationState \(VisitorIDAuthenticationState\)_ value indicating authentication state for the user contaisn one of the `VisitorID.AuthenticationState` values: indicats the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
+* _authenticationState \(VisitorIDAuthenticationState\)_ value indicating authentication state for the user and contains one of the following  `VisitorID.AuthenticationState` values:
 * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
 * `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
 * `ACPMobileVisitorAuthenticationState.UNKNOWN`